 - First time flight students will have the opportunity to apply for a Student Pilot Certificate once on campus.

-- Those who have already earned ratings can send copies to the Admissions Office so we register you for the appropriate course.
-You can also fax copies of your ratings to 386-226-7070.
+- Those who have already earned ratings can send copies to the Admissions Office via fax to 386-226-7070.
+Students who have previously earned flight ratings will consult with their advisor to select the appropriate flight course.

 - Learn about TSA regulations and view the New Flight Student Guidebook and Pre-Flight Checklist to aid you in planning for flight courses on campus.